langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 The backend is using Minimal API , EF Core and a Command - CommandHandler architecture.
 It has the following components:
 -	Endpoints:
-    -	Handles the requests from web page MinimalAPI endpoints: MapGet, MapPost etc.
+    -	Handle the requests from web page MinimalAPI endpoints: MapGet, MapPost etc.
-    -	Injects (actually uses the injected) main service and request parameters;
+    -	Inject (actually uses the injected) main service and request parameters
 -	RealWorldService - the main service:
     -	Injects or creates and initializes all the other components used by the backend
-    -	Sets up the Htmx flag
+    -	Sets up the Htmx flag (true for internal links, false when the the link is opened in different tab/window)
     -	Creates the repository
     -	Creates the authentication service
     -	Sets up the current user
-    -	Creates and initializes the Commands, which keep the request parameters, the html produced as a result of the request and additional data.
+    -	Creates and initializes the Commands
     -	Creates, initializes and runs the CommandHandlers
     -	Renders a web page/fragment which is returned to the browser by the ASP NET system
+    -	Provides automatic logging, exception handling and profiling
+-	Commands: keep the request parameters, the html produced as a result of the request and additional data.
+-	CommandHandlers: do the actial processing of the requests
 -	AuthService: authentication service
 -	UIBuilder: assembles various parts of the page and renders the final HTML sent to the browser
 -	Repository: data storage faced service.
 It’s using EFCore but it can be easily changed to other ORM